From the Vet: What All Pet Owners Should Know

 We asked our veterinary adviser, Dr. Bruce Little, what he wants all pet owners to know.
 Here’s what he said:

 All pets need an annual examination by a licensed veterinarian.
 Many times, people notice their pets doing something but don’t recognize that it indicates a medical condition.
 For instance, a dog scooting on its butt is a sign of something wrong with the dog.
 It can be caused by impacted anal glands, irritated rectum, internal parasites, ticks, fleas, or any number of conditions that may not be recognized by the owner.
 A veterinarian will be able to identify the problem and take steps to solve it.
-Click here to find a local vet.
+Call a veterinarian near you.